jhmatthews/alpro/README.md

 ### Citation and Contact

-The code will be described in a paper, currently in preparation.
-If you are interested in using the code before the paper comes out, please contact me on matthews [at] ast.cam.ac.uk.
+The code is described in a paper, currently in preparation.
+More details can be found on

+If you are interested in using the code, please contact me on matthews [at] ast.cam.ac.uk or fork the project.